MDShields7/Hosting-React-Zeit/README.md

   res.sendFile(path.join(__dirname, '../build/index.html'));
 })
 ```
-Check that your project is working.
+Check that your project is working on the localhost port that your server is using.
+Fix any errors if it isn't (look in the node terminal).

-If it is not.
-Check your DevTools console, as well as the server terminal output to figure out what is going wrong.

-## Ensure you've setup a .env file, and set node to use it for your project.
+## Step 4: Ensure you've setup a .env file, and set node to use it for your project.

-All the configuration that you need different between deployed and local should go into this file.
-As well as any keys that you want to be secret.
+All the configuration that you need different between deployed and local should go into this file, as well as any keys that you want to be secret.

-The connection string to your database, the REACT_APP_ reference for Auth0, as well as your Auth0 credentials should be in here.
-You may have additional variables set here if you want to make other changes between a local and production build.
+The connection string to your database, the REACT_APP_ reference for Auth0, as well as your Auth0 credentials are most likely in here.
+You may have additional variables set if you want to make other changes between a local and production build.

 *Make sure the .gitignore contains the .env and .env.prod files*